the-fayed/e-commerce/README.md

   - Can do either cash or online orders.
   - Can add only one review for each product.

-3. User wishlist
+3. User wishlist.
-4. User cart
+4. User cart.
-5. User addresses
+5. User addresses.
-6. Online orders
+6. Online orders.
-7. Cash orders
+7. Cash orders.
+8. Product review and rating.

 ## Installation